Error Reference

 Example:

-# extResolver config lacks a "qdrant" key
+# extResolver config lacks key for the requested extension

 rill-r053